 - Found Objects and Field Recordings: Noise rock musicians often incorporate found objects and field recordings into their compositions, using unconventional sources to create unique sounds and textures.
 This can include using contact microphones on various objects, capturing ambient sounds, or incorporating samples from everyday life.

-It’s important to note that the instrumentation in noise rock is not limited to these examples, as the genre encourages experimentation and a willingness to use unconventional instruments or techniques.
+Note that the instrumentation in noise rock is not limited to these examples, as the genre encourages experimentation and a willingness to use unconventional instruments or techniques.

 What are the lyrics like in noise rock songs?

 The lyrics in noise rock songs can vary greatly depending on the band or artist.
 Noise rock lyrics often reflect the genre’s rebellious and non-conformist spirit, exploring themes of alienation, social critique, personal struggles, and existential themes.
-However, it’s important to note that noise rock is known for its emphasis on sound, texture, and energy rather than lyrical content.
-The lyrics are often delivered in a raw and visceral manner, with a focus on emotional expression rather than traditional song structures or narrative storytelling.

 Here are some characteristics that can be found in noise rock lyrics: